heymichellemac/heymichellemac-hugo/content/blog/2021/11/social-media-share-bar-jekyll.md

 ## Conclusion

 I hope you found this article helpful and you were able to follow along and add a social media share bar to your own Jekyll website.

-If you learned something from this article and want to read more about Jekyll, I've written a number of other Jekyll-related articles below that you should check out: